Ransomware hits near pre-Colonial Pipeline levels, data suggests

 Other analysts saw no change whatsoever.

-“We didn’t really notice any uptick or downtick,” said Mark Manglicmot of cybsecurity firm Arctic Wolf.
+“We didn’t really notice any uptick or downtick,” said Mark Manglicmot of cybersecurity firm Arctic Wolf.

 Some ransomware operators, including DarkSide, the group blamed for the intrusion at Colonial, have either disappeared from the web or announced new restrictions, statements that have been met with skepticism from experts.